Hussain Ali Khan Barha: Biography

 Kings of the world earn crowns through your emprize."
 He is noted by William Irvine to have been "Really friendly to the poor and non-oppressive in disposition."
-During his time as the ruler of Aurangabad, Barha began a reservoir, a bridge and other works for the public.
+During his time as the administrator of Aurangabad, Barha began a reservoir, a bridge and other works for the public.

 Death

 He was eventually assassinated by Turkish nobles also known as the Turani faction.
 On the pretext of presenting a petition concerning his malnourished troops, Haider Beg Dughlat fatally stabbed Hussain Ali Khan as his attention was diverted to reading the petition.
 Haider Beg Dughlat was immediately killed by Hussain Ali Khan's fourteen year old nephew Sayyid Nurallah Khan (Sayyid Nur Ali) who was himself immediately killed by Mughal troops.
 According to the historian Khizr Khan, Hussain Ali Khan was buried in his fathers tomb at Ajmer.

 Titles

-Upon helping the Emperor Farrukhsiyar to the throne of Delhi, Hussain Ali Khan Barha was awarded with the position of Mir Bakshi and granted the following titles and appellations: Umdat-ul-mulk, Amir-ul-Umara, Bahadur, Feroze Jung, Sipah Sardar.
+Upon helping the Emperor Farrukhsiyar to the throne of Delhi, Hussain Ali Khan Barha was awarded with the position of Mir Bakhshi and granted the following titles and appellations: Umdat-ul-mulk, Amir-ul-Umara, Bahadur, Feroze Jung, Sipah Sardar.